NFL Week 13 takeaways: Ravens move closer to playoffs

 Stephen A. Smith gives credit to the Cowboys for their win against the Saints, and particularly applauds the defense.

 The Saints and Drew Brees went overboard in proving they're human with a total offensive flop in Dallas that dropped them to 10-2.
-Of course they will bounce back since they were one of the best offenses in NFL history through their first 11 games, but even if they don't lose again this season, they still might not be able to catch the 11-1 Rams for the top seed in the NFC.
+Of course, they will bounce back, since they were one of the best offenses in NFL history through their first 11 games, but even if they don't lose again this season, they still might not be able to catch the 11-1 Rams for the top seed in the NFC.
 The Saints will try to get back on track next week at Tampa Bay. -- Mike Triplett